/ Operator Details

-A new DPI setting is applied when you press Apply, or when you make any area selection on an image in ✓ Modal area selection operation, or when you press Operate in ✓ Modal area selection operation.
+A new DPI setting is applied when you press Apply, or when you make any area selection on an image in ✓ Modal area selection operation, or when you press Apply in ✓ Modal area selection operation.

 The DPI operator